claudia-blanc/wow-herbalism-tracker/DevelInfo/GitHubCommands.md

 The staging area is where you prepare a snapshot of your changes before committing them to the project history.
 This command stages all files in the current directory and its subdirectories for the next commit.
 The `.` indicates that you want to add all files.

 However, you can ignore certain files by creating a `.gitignore` file in your project root and listing the files or directories you want Git to ignore.
+Ignoring files is useful for excluding temporary files, build artifacts, or sensitive information that you don't want to include in your repository.
+So any changes to these ignored files will not be tracked by Git.

 For example, to ignore temporary files and logs, your `.gitignore` file might look like this:
 ```